John C. Colt: Double-entry bookkeeping

-While teaching in Louisville, Kentucky during 1834, Colt began lecturing on "Italian Book-keeping", or double-entry bookkeeping.
+While teaching in Louisville, Kentucky, during 1834, Colt began lecturing on "Italian Book-keeping", or double-entry bookkeeping.
 He toured the United States giving a series of lectures concerning the topic and by 1837 had begun writing a textbook concerning the subject.

 His textbook The Italian science of double-entry book-keeping: simplified, arranged and methodized, received good reviews.
 Colt had the book published in Boston, New York City, Philadelphia, and Cincinnati, and by 1839 more than 200 schools were using it.
 Colt eliminated the word "Italian" from the title for the second edition and included transcripts of his lectures in the newer editions; the book had 45 printings and was in publication until 1855.

 Soon after publishing the first edition of his textbook, Colt became partners with the publisher, Nathan G. Burgess, using the name Colt, Burgess & Co, in Cincinnati, Ohio.
 The new business almost became bankrupt after publishing An Introduction into the Origin of Antiquities in America by John Delafield Jr. The scholarship of the text was dubious, and the book was available by subscription only.
-Hoping for a better market for Delafield's book, Colt relocated to 14 Cortlandt Street in Manhattan during 1839.
+Hoping for a better market for Delafield's book, Colt relocated to 14 Cortlandt Street in New York during 1839.
 The office doubled as Colt's residence, and Colt made his own shipping crates there.